gardener/gardener/docs/usage/shoot_status.md

 - `ERR_CONFIGURATION_PROBLEM` - indicates that the last error occurred due to a configuration problem.
 It is classified as a non-retryable error code.
 - `ERR_RETRYABLE_CONFIGURATION_PROBLEM` - indicates that the last error occurred due to a retryable configuration problem.
 "Retryable" means that the occurred error is likely to be resolved in a ungraceful manner after given period of time.
 - `ERR_PROBLEMATIC_WEBHOOK` - indicates that the last error occurred due to a webhook not following the Kubernetes best practices (https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings).

+### Status Label

+Shoots will be automatically labeled with the `shoot.gardener.cloud/status` label.
+Its value might either be `healthy`, `progressing`, `unhealthy` or `unknown` depending on the `.status.conditions`, `.status.lastOperation` and `status.lastErrors` of the `Shoot`.
+This can be used as an easy filter method to find shoots based on their "health" status.